One of the most common presentations to herbal practice is persistent tiredness. We explore the roots of fatigue and herbal treatments.

 - Panax ginseng (Asiatic ginseng – ren shen)

-- Zizyphus jujuba (Jujube – da zao).
+- Zizyphus jujuba (Jujube – da zao)

-Yang tonics.
 These also support active energies, particularly those of the Kidneys and Heart.
 Deficient Kidney yang leads to listlessness with a feeling of cold and cold extremities, back and loins; there may be weak legs, poor reproductive function, frequency of micturition, nocturia, diarrhoea (especially early in the morning), pale complexion and submerged weak pulses.
 Deficient Heart yang is associated with poor performance and coordination associated with profuse cold sweating, breathlessness, thoracic or anginal pain on exertion, palpitations and fear attacks, cyanosis, white tongue coating and/or diminished, hesitant or intermittent pulses.

-Yang tonics include
+Yang tonics include:

 - Eucommia ulmoides (du zhong)